 Attend high school science, biology, anatomy, and physics classes

 Colleges are looking for applicants who can handle difficult and demanding coursework.
 You will benefit from these programs by performing well in the challenging undergraduate courses needed to enter medical school.
+What To Do When You Are Feeling Overworked (8 Good Strategies)

 As soon as you can, volunteer in clinics, nursing homes, and hospitals